American Culture

 A/V requirements: Laptop, LCD Projector, Screen

-War Memorials on the National Mall (virtual engagements only at this time)
+War Memorials on the National Mall (no speaking engagements through August 2024)

 Post-pandemic, I can do this as a walking tour on the National Mall.
 As a talk, I provide historical background about the development of various war memorials on the National Mall, as well as interpretation of their design and meaning in American culture.